 I can punish myself.
 There was a time during my undergrad when I thought I would grow up to be a sea captain.
 Well, not really a captain, more like a drifting sea author who writes on a damp notepad while listening to the playful chorus of whales.
 I even looked at boats, not big ones, just small yachts.
 I feel like there was some significant degree of cognitive dissonance in how I thought of my future because I knew I’d be a poor English graduate, but I also thought I’d have the money to own and operate a boat.
 Anyway, weird financial blindness aside, during that period of boat fixation, I got a B in a class I worked really hard in.
 I was devastated.
 I had built so much of my identity around being a good student that seeing that image dispelled hurt.
 I decided I didn’t deserve the boat.

 I cleared my boat shopping cart as a way to purge the hope from my boat-dreams.
 The seafaring author had died because I didn’t deserve it.
-Nevermind that I lived in Arizona and had no car or way to deliver the boat to any body of water larger than a bathtub.
+Nevermind that I lived in a landlocked state and had no car or way to deliver the boat to any body of water larger than a bathtub.
 I feel the same now about eating meat.
 I can ride by same beautiful steakhouse every day, absorb the smell every day, but the meat fantasies are just fantasies that won’t come to anything because I have no real plans of changing, so denying myself meat as a punishment for all the aspects of myself I hate is a nice way of attacking myself without doing any actual harm: I may want to stop and eat 35 pounds of still steaming steak, but I don’t deserve it because of that time I waved at someone who wasn’t waving at me.